yeboahnanaosei/fayasms/README.md

 ## Installation:

 Easily installable via composer.
 Just run this command in your terminal at the root of your project.
-Visit [Composer]("https://getcomposer.org/") to see how to use and install composer on your machine.
+Visit <a href="https://www.getcomposer.org" target="_blank" title="Go to composer's website">Composer</a> to see how to use and install composer on your machine.
 ```bash
 composer require yeboahnanaosei/fayasms
 ```